-If, for good reason, you are unable to submit an application on time you may submit an EMC once the Assessment Board has met.
-In these circumstances, the University operates a limited window for EMC's to be considered swiftly after an Assessment Board has met.
+If, for good reason, you are unable to submit an application on time you may submit a Personal Circumstances application once the Assessment Board has met.
+In these circumstances, the University operates a limited window for Personal Circumstances to be considered swiftly after an Assessment Board has met.
 Full details and the relevant deadlines will be provided in your results notification letter.